Dude, Where's My Ranch?: Production

 Musician David Byrne appeared as himself.
 Producers sent Byrne the song "Everybody Hates Ned Flanders" to Byrne to ask if he was interested in performing.
 When he agreed, music editor Chris Ledesma went to New York to record him.
 In 2013, executive producer Al Jean wrote that the song was one of the writers' ten favorite songs from the series.

 Cultural references

+The title is a reference to the 2000 movie Dude, Where's My Car?.
 Maggie dances to the song "Oops!...
 I Did It Again" by Britney Spears.

 Reception

 Viewing figures

 The episode was watched by 11.71 million viewers, which was the 34th most-watched show that week.

 Critical response

 On November 2, 2004, the episode was released in the United States on a DVD collection titled The Simpsons Christmas 2, along with the season twelve episodes "Homer vs. Dignity" and "Skinner's Sense of Snow" and the season fifteen episode 'Tis the Fifteenth Season", despite Christmas only playing a minor role in the first act and not being brought up again afterward.

 Reviewing the DVD, Brian James of PopMatters wrote that "Dude, Where's My Ranch?" displays "the series' nefarious habit of using the first third of the episode as a clearinghouse for disconnected jokes before actually beginning the plot, a blight made that much more glaring here since the only connection to Christmas comes early with the rest not even taking place in winter."

-Colin Jacobson of DVD Movie Guide liked Homer's song and the scenes at the ranch but felt the episode is not as good as the series’ best episodes.
+Colin Jacobson of DVD Movie Guide liked Homer's song and the scenes at the ranch but felt the episode is not as good as the series' best episodes.

 On Four Finger Discount, Guy Davis and Brendan Dando thought that while the episode was good, the quality compared to earlier seasons was starting to drop.
 They highlighted the performance by David Byrne but did not recognize that Jonathan Taylor Thomas had guest starred.

 Josh Spiegel of The State Press liked the performance by David Byrne and the scene of Maggie dancing.
 He thought the plot was not original and that "[t]here were laughs to spare, but nothing so gut-busting that would last in my mind for awhile."